mcpar-land/resume-gen/source-files/resume.md

 Discord Bot

 - Full-stack creation and deployment of the Discord bot with a web dashboard, currently used on 200+ servers
-- Typescript, React, Vue, Prisma, Material UI, Discord.js, and Google Cloud Platform
+- Typescript, React, Vue, Rust, MongoDB, Prisma, Material UI, Discord.js, and Google Cloud Platform

 Bevy Contributions